tenchjames/ShowMetheAlgorithms/explanation_3.md

 is mostly balanced because each iteration expands both the left and the right side of the tree. this height is log n.
 Overall none of these operations are nested so we are bounted by n log n * some constant. so this why O(n log n)

+Space complexity = O(n)

+get_frequencies holds a table of characters. in the worse case each characters is unique so all characters will be stored. so this is O(n)

+get_encodings builds a dictionary holding each character.
+Once again if each character was unique then this would hold n characters = O(n)

+huffman_encoding uses a priority queue which will store all of the data nodes in the leaf nodes.
+In addition it will store n - 1 internal nodes, this is 2n so in big O it is still O(n) storage

+huffman_decoding uses no additioal storage so it is O(1)